lambdaacademy/2016.04_erlang_env/README.md

 ![alt](img/soe2016_graphite_all_clients.png)

-> `count and one under each user are so called data points.
-The first one idicates the total number sent by a client from the beginning, while the latter one refers to a given time span.
+> `count` and `one` under each user are so called data points.
+The first one idicates the total number of messages sent by a client from the beginning, while the latter one refers to a given time span.
 By default, each value on the graph indicates how many messages were sent by the client in the last 60 seconds, and the values are reported every 5 seconds from Amoc.

 Because each of the client sends messages at different rates the lines for particular users differ.
 Additionally, one of every 10 clients is not sending messages as it is only receiving them.